TheJumpCloud/support/scripts/automation/Radius/readme.md

 ### End User Experience

 After a user's certificate has been distributed to a system, those users can then connect to a radius network with certificate based authentication.
+### Importing a certificate

+If you have your own self-signed certificate, you can import the certificate and key to `~/Radius/Cert` folder.
+Note: Please make sure the certificate and key name ends with `key.pem` and `cert.pem` (ex. `radius_ca_cert.pem` or `radius_ca_key.pem`)

+### Importing a certificate with a .pfx file

+In order to import a certificate from a .pfx file, the certificate and key needs to be extracted from .pfx file.

+1. Extract the private key: `pkcs12 -in certfile.pfx -nocerts -out ~/Radius/radius_ca_key.pem -nodes`
+   * Replace certfile.pfx to the file path of your .pfx file.
+Make sure the `radius_ca_key.pem` is saved or moved to `~/Radius/Certs/` directory
+   * This command will prompt for the .pfx password.
+NOTE: Please DO NOT FORGET the password as you will need it when generating user certificates.
+2. Extract the certificate: `pkcs12 -in certfile.pfx -nokeys -out ~/Radius/Cert/radius_ca_cert.pem`
+   *  Replace certfile.pfx to the file path of your .pfx file.
+Make sure the  `radius_ca_cert.pem` is saved or moved to `~/Radius/Certs/`  directory
+   *  Again, this command will prompt for the .pfx password

+NOTE: You will get prompted with the Key password Generating user certificates.
+The password will be saved as an Environment Variable.

 ### MacOS